 A new fundraising campaign raised more than $60,000 in cash donations from the community and businesses.
 WBS also successfully applied for grants from Live Green ($125,000) and TD Friends of the Environment ($10,000).
 Combined with approximately $200,000 in City funding, the land was converted into the new Sorauren Park Town Square.

-The fence came down, and the Square opened in July 2014, providing new space for the Farmers Market, day camps, birthday parties, and other outdoor events.
+The fence came down, and the Square opened in July 2014, providing new space for the Farmers Market, outdoor movies, day camps, birthday parties, and other outdoor events.
 Additional green space and 48 new trees, cared for by the new Sorauren Adopt-A-Tree team, was added to the park.
 Additional fundraising added new benches.

-The current vision for the remaining piece of land and the community centre was outlined in the 2009 Green Feasibility Plan, also prepared by Oleson Worland_Taylor Smyth Joint Architects and funded by the Federation of Canadian Municipalities and City of Toronto.
+While plans are likely to change through the consultation process, the most recent vision for the remaining piece of land and the community centre was outlined in the 2009 Green Feasibility Plan, also prepared by Oleson Worland_Taylor Smyth Joint Architects and funded by the Federation of Canadian Municipalities and City of Toronto.

 Sorauren Park has been a great success, providing green space and recreational amenities to the region.
 (Visit our separate website, SoraurenPark.com, for park happenings.)
 It has also created economic development and jobs.
 The Farmers Market runs year-round, young park staff are employed during the summer sports season, and real-estate developers frequently cite the park in promotions for their new projects.
-The future development of the community centre will create more jobs in a diverse, growing part of the city.
+The community centre will create more jobs in a diverse, growing part of the city.

 See you at the park!